Employment Tax Increment Financing - Legislation, Rules and Reporting Requirements

 If your business plans to hire 5 or more new, full-time employees over a two-year period, you may be eligible for ETIF.
 Retail-only and not-for-profit businesses are not eligible for ETIF.

 On January 13, 2020 the amended program rule number 2020-009 became effective.
 The ETIF program rule can be found below.

 Annual Reporting Requirements

 The Legislature charges DECD with collecting information necessary for the State to administer the Employment Tax Increment Financing (ETIF).
 To ensure full program compliance, reporting is mandatory.
-Annual reports must be submitted by April 15th of each year.
-Companies that are ETIF certified, prior to December 31st each year, will be sent an annual reminder and instructions for online filing of their annual report in late February/early March.
+Annual reports must be submitted by March 15th of each year.
+Companies that are ETIF certified, prior to December 31st each year, will be sent an annual reminder and instructions for online filing of their annual report in late January/early February.